Chapter 12

 "[10] All who rely on observing the law are under a curse, for it is written: "Cursed is everyone who does not continue to do everything written in the Book of the Law."
 [11] Clearly no one is justified before God by the law, because, "The righteous will live by faith."
 [12] The law is not based on faith; on the contrary, "The man who does these things will live by them."
 [13] Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: "Cursed is everyone who is hung on a tree."
 [14] He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit."

-With these two points in mind let us begin by exploring the following truth.
+With these points in mind we begin by exploring the following truth.

 ALL WHO RELY ON THE LAW ARE UNDER A CURSE